 physical layer

-VDE-SAT uplink key parameters
+VHF data exchange satellite component key parameters

-This section outlines assumptions regarding the VDE-SAT system parameters that are used as representative examples in this annex.
+This section outlines key parameters regarding the VDE-SAT system that are common to for the uplink and downlink.

 Satellite to surface distance range

 The orbit height determines the satellite range variations.
 For example, for a 600 km LEO the maximum range is 2 830 km.
 For timing purposes, a maximum range of 3 000 km will be used.